-A survey and evaluation of the religious-educational principles and practices of the pre-Christian, ancient, medieval and modern periods of history.
-Current major theories of religious and secular education are compared with an inductive study of scriptural principles.
-The student is required to formulate a personal philosophy of Christian education consistent with biblical revelation and to spell out its implications for educational practice.
-Special attention is given to the more recent developments and trends in the field.
+This course is designed to enable the student to develop a biblical philosophy of education.
+Consideration is given to the contributions of secular and religious philosophers of education of the ancient, medieval, and modern periods of history.
+Current major theories of religious and secular education are compared with biblical principles, and recent developments and trends in the field are noted.
+The student is required to formulate a personal philosophy of Christian education consistent with biblical revelation and to indicate its implications for educational practice.